2023 EmployAbility Program

 Focus

-The focus of this program will be on developing pre-employment skills that lead to employment in the community.
-Components of the program include researching jobs, creating a resume, learning about community safety, completing job applications, job interviewing, communicating with employers and coworkers, learning about requirements of various jobs and what type of qualities employers are seeking in a candidate
+Employment Skills class includes researching jobs, creating a resume, learning to complete job applications and interview, communicating with employers and coworkers, learning about requirements of various jobs and what type of qualities employers are seeking in a candidate.

 Who Will Benefit?